mumoshu/brigade-automation/README.md

 the [Atomist][atomist] API.
 You will find examples illustrating:

 -   Creating bot commands using _command handlers_
--   Responding to DevOps events, e.g., someone commenting on an issue, using _event handlers_
+-   Responding to DevOps events, e.g., commits pushed to a repository, using _event handlers_

 These example use the [`@atomist/automation-client`][client] node